 (5) The applicant shall verify that sufficient funds will be available to meet its share of project cost from project initiation through project completion.

 (6) The applicant has one year from the date of controlling board approval to begin the construction/renovation project.
-The director has the discretion to withdraw funds at anytime if the project is not proceeding in a timely manner.
+The department has the discretion to withdraw funds at anytime if the project is not proceeding in a timely manner.

 (E) Standards of construction, design criteria, site criteria, and reimbursement